Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Drawbacks of Rotameters

-Despite rotameters being useful in some areas, they still have drawbacks.
+Although rotameters are useful in certain applications, they do have some drawbacks.

 A rotameter’s outer glass layer can easily break as the pressure in the fluid increases over time, while the instrument is in transport, or while it is being maintained.